PengSiyun/SNAD-data-Harmonization/Pilot data/README.md

-This is to clean 4 waves of Network data of pilot respondents and match with clinical data from IADRC
+# This is to clean 4 waves of Network data of pilot respondents
+Pilot is collected through RedCap.
+It had 6 name generators involving important matters and health matters.